junxit/us-congress-bills-114/metadata.md

 - 2016-05-12 — Motion to reconsider laid on the table Agreed to without objection.
 - 2016-05-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 1 (Roll no. 188). (text: CR 5/11/16 CR H2267)
 - 2016-05-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 1 (Roll no. 188).(text: CR 5/11/16 CR H2267)
+- 2016-05-16 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.